jhpyle/docassemble/_docs/groups.md

 definition for each attribute in the list of of attributes.

 {% include side-by-side.html demo="gather-list-friend-good-order-2" %}

+It is a best practice to set `complete_attribute='complete'` and to specify a `code` block that sets the `.complete` attribute of the list item to `True`.
+This will facilitate the use of a `table` for editing the list.
+Every time the user edits a list item in a `table`, the `.complete` attribute will be undefined if `complete_attribute` is `'complete'`, and then the definition of `.complete` will be sought again.
+Thus the "completeness" of the list item will always be recomputed if the user changes something.

 When you write your own class definitions, you can set a default `complete_attribute` that is not really an attribute, but a method